Type B Cipher Machine: Purple

 In 1937, the Japanese completed the next generation "Type 97 Typewriter".
 The Ministry of Foreign Affairs machine was the "Type B Cipher Machine", codenamed Purple by United States cryptanalysts.

 The chief designer of Purple was Kazuo Tanabe.
 His engineers were Masaji Yamamoto and Eikichi Suzuki.
 Eikichi Suzuki suggested the use of a stepping switch instead of the more troublesome half-rotor switch.

 Clearly, the Purple machine was more secure than Red, but the Navy did not recognize that Red had already been broken.
 The Purple machine inherited a weakness from the Red machine that six letters of the alphabet were encrypted separately.
-It differed from Red in that the group of letters was changed and announced every nine days, whereas in Red they were permanently fixed as the Latin vowels AEIOUY.
+It differed from Red in that the group of letters was changed every nine days, whereas in Red they were permanently fixed as the Latin vowels AEIOUY.
 Thus US Army SIS was able to break the cipher used for the six letters before it was able to break the one used for the 20 others.